A one-dimensional morphoelastic model for burn injuries: stability analysis, numerical validation and biological interpretation: Conclusion and discussion

 In this study, we investigate the stability of the one-dimensional model for intensity of contraction and the formation of contractures in burn scars.
 The model presented in this paper is the one-dimensional version of the morphoelastic model developed by Koppenol.
 This model is based on the theory and derivations developed by \cite{Hall}.
-We incorporated four constituents: fibroblasts, myofibroblasts, chemokines, and collagen.
+In this model, four constituents are incorporated: fibroblasts, myofibroblasts, signaling molecules, and collagen.
 Furthermore, we use equations for the displacement of the dermal layer, the displacement velocity of the dermal layer, and the effective Eulerian strain present in the dermal layer.